programaker/Spotification/README.md

 ## Project setup

+First of all, it requires at least JDK 11.

 To use the project, you need to register your application [here](https://developer.spotify.com/documentation/general/guides/app-settings/).
 This will give you the `CLIENT_ID` and `CLIENT_SECRET`.

 Then, on the Dashboard, you must configure your authorization `REDIRECT_URI`.